 Some offenses are so serious that they can result in termination without previous warnings.
 The following examples are listed for the guidance of all.
 This list is not intended to be a comprehensive list of all prohibited activity.
-The following actions may result in immediate termination:
+The following actions will result in placing the employee on a step 3-step 5 disciplinary action (see "Coaching and Progressive Discipline" for detailed descriptions):

 - Inappropriate behavior toward parents.
 (All staff is expected to be professional and courteous at all times.
-If a parent is rude to you, please allow your Executive Director/Deputy Executive Director handle the situation) - Neglect or physical abuse of a child - Withholding of food, nap or other comfort from achild - Failure to comply with the Moody Early Childhood Center Guidance and Discipline Policy - Failure to comply with Texas Department of Family and Protective Services Minimum Standards designated as a Medium-High or High violation.
+If a parent is rude to you, please allow your Executive Director/Deputy Executive Director handle the situation) - Neglect or physical abuse of a child - Withholding of food, nap or other comfort from a child - Failure to comply with the Moody Early Childhood Center Guidance and Discipline Policy - Failure to comply with Texas Department of Family and Protective Services Minimum Standards

-- Failure to report to work without proper notification - Falsification of center records or reports (i.e., employment application, time clock, personnel records, student records, student data, etc.) - Working under the influence of alcohol or illegal drugs - Smoking in prohibited areas - Not reporting an arrest (Class B or above) for any offense while employed by the center - Conviction of a felony for any offense committed while employed by the center - Fighting, threatening violence or boisterous or disruptive activity in the workplace - Leaving a child unattended (inside or outside) - Allowing a child to leave the center with an unauthorized person - Sleeping while supervising children - Habitual absenteeism or tardiness without notice or unauthorized absences from workstation during the workday - Sexual or other unlawful or unwelcome harassment - Negligence or improper conduct leading to damage of employer-owned or customer-owned property - Deliberate indifference - Insubordination or flouting authority - Individual incident that shows gross disrespect such as threatening, profanity, or yelling at the administration or supervisors, or places students at risk for harm. - Unauthorized use of telephones, mail system, or other employer-owned equipment - Using personal electronic devices while on duty and caring for children - Using unauthorized audio/visual recording devices in administrative meetings without prior approval - Possession, distribution, sale, transfer, or use of alcohol or illegal drugs in the workplace, while on duty, or while operating employer-owned vehicles or equipment - Unsatisfactory performance or conduct - Engaged in activities or employment that would cause disgrace or embarrassment to the organization - Sharing confidential information about the center or any of its employees, students, or families - Promoting and sharing rumors or negative information about Moody Early Childhood Center.
+- designated as a Medium-High or High violation. - Failure to report to work without proper notification - Falsification of center records or reports (i.e., employment application, time clock, personnel records, student records, student data, etc.) - Working under the influence of alcohol or illegal drugs - Smoking in prohibited areas - Not reporting an arrest (Class B or above) for any offense while employed by the center - Conviction of a felony for any offense committed while employed by the center - Fighting, threatening violence or boisterous or disruptive activity in the workplace - Leaving a child unattended (inside or outside) - Allowing a child to leave the center with an unauthorized person - Sleeping while supervising children - Habitual absenteeism or tardiness without notice or unauthorized absences from workstation during the workday - Sexual or other unlawful or unwelcome harassment - Negligence or improper conduct leading to damage of employer-owned or customer-owned property - Deliberate indifference - Insubordination or flouting authority - Individual incidents that show gross disrespect such as threatening, profanity, or yelling at the administration or supervisors, or places students at risk for harm. - Unauthorized use of telephones, mail system, or other employer-owned equipment - Using personal electronic devices while on duty and caring for children - Using unauthorized audio/visual recording devices in administrative meetings without prior approval - Possession, distribution, sale, transfer, or use of alcohol or illegal drugs in the workplace, while on duty, or while operating employer-owned vehicles or equipment - Unsatisfactory performance or conduct - Engaged in activities or employment that would cause disgrace or embarrassment to the organization - Sharing confidential information about the center or any of its employees, students, or families - Promoting and sharing rumors or negative information about Moody Early Childhood Center.